NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 - Opserver does **not** require a data store of any kind for itself (it's all config and in-memory state).
   - This may happen in the future to enhance functionality, but there are no plans to require anything.
 - Only the dashboard tab and per-node view is powered by Bosun, Orion, or WMI - all other screens like SQL, Elastic, Redis, etc. have no dependency...Opserver monitors these directly.
-- Authentication is both global and per-tab (who can view and who's an admin are separate) pluggable, but built-in configuation is via groups and Active Directory is built-in.
+- Authentication is both global and per-tab pluggable (who can view and who's an admin are separate), but built-in configuration is via groups and Active Directory is included.
-  - On admin vs. viewer: for example HAProxy controls wouldn't be shown, a viewer gets a read-only view.
+  - On admin vs. viewer: A viewer gets a read-only view.
+For example, HAProxy controls wouldn't be shown.
-- All tabs are not requied - each is independent and only appears if configured.
+- All tabs are not requied--each is independent and only appears if configured.
   - For example, if you wanted to only use Opserver as an Elastic or Exceptions dashboard, go nuts.

 **Note**: Opserver is currently being ported to ASP.NET Core as I have time at night.
-This should allow it to run without IIS and hopefully on other platforms as well soon.
+This should allow it to run without IIS and hopefully run on other platforms as well soon.
 Some things like AD auth to SQL Servers from Linux and such is still on the figure-it-out list.
-If you're looking to deploy Opserver, just be aware deployment and configuration will change drastically (it'll be simpler) soon and it may be better to wait.
+If you're looking to deploy Opserver, just be aware deployment and configuration will change drastically soon (it'll be simpler) and it may be better to wait.

-### Where do we go next?
+### Where Do We Go Next?

 Monitoring is an ever-evolving thing.
 For just about everyone, I think.